Pecan Pie

 large bowl with melted butter, sugar, corn syrup, eggs, bourbon, vanilla, and salt

-Pour the egg mixture evenly over the top.
-If you’ve set aside a few whole pecan halves, arrange them on top in a decorative pattern, pressing them slightly into the filling before letting them rise back up to ensure they’re coated.
-Brush the edges of the pie crust with the beaten egg, milk, or cream, if using.
-Place the pie on the preheated baking sheet in the oven.
+Step 3: Assemble the pie.
+Scatter the chopped pecans evenly over the bottom of the chilled crust, then pour the filling right over the top.
+If you saved a few whole pecan halves, nestle them on top in a little pattern—just press them in gently so they glaze over with the filling.
+Brush the edges of the crust with the beaten egg (or milk/cream), if using, and slide the pie onto the preheated baking sheet in the oven.

-Bake until set and golden, 50 to 55 minutes.
-Remove the pie from the oven and let it cool on the baking sheet on a wire rack, about 4 hours.
-Serve at room temperature with whipped cream or vanilla ice cream.
-The pie can be made up to 2 days ahead; freeze for longer storage.
+Step 4: Bake.
+Bake the pie until the filling is set and the top is golden, 50 to 55 minutes.
+Let it cool on the baking sheet on a wire rack for about 4 hours.
+Pecan pie should be served at room temperature.
+It can made up to 2 days ahead or frozen for longer storage.

 baked pie on cooling rack